Chengannur Mahadeva - Temple - Kerala

 Chengannur Mahadeva - Temple

 Chengannur Mahadeva Temple is one of the 108 Shakti Peethas dedicated to Goddess Parvathi.
 The idol of Lord Shiva faces the East and Goddess Parvathi faces the West.
 The temple complex spreads over an area of six acres and has a circular sanctum.
-The Shivalingam of this temple is believed to have emerged on its own (Swayambhu) and it bears a gold planted image of Ardhanareeswara.
+The Shivalinga of this temple is believed to have emerged on its own (Swayambu) and it bears a gold-planted image of Ardhanareeswara.
 Ganapathi, Shasta (Lord Ayyappan), Chandikeswaran, Neelagrivan, Ganga, and Naagar are the sub-deities of this temple.
-There is also a shrine dedicated to Lord Krishna nearby this temple.
+There is also a shrine dedicated to Lord Krishna near this temple.

 History